Home // About Aristos // Contact Aristos // What Art Is // Other Sites // Support Aristos! // Search // Archives

 3/26: Los Angeles Times: "Sol LeWitt's Final Public Wall-Drawing."
 (On the minimalist's minimalist.
 Don't miss video.
 See comment below mine as well.)

-3/19: diacritical (AJ): "Is the NEA Bad for the Arts?"
+3/19: Diacritical (AJ): "Is the NEA Bad for the Arts?"

 2/25: New York Times: "House Bill Would Increase Funding for Arts and Humanities.
 (On the NEA and NEH budgets.)